 Pretty much any advertising platform including

-Please note that this is by no means a full list.
-Pi Network could sell the data to advertisers in bulk.
-These analyses are only looking at the marketing trackers embedded in the app.
+This is not a full list.
+Pi Network could also sell the data to advertisers in bulk.
+These analyses are based on looking at the marketing trackers embedded in the app.

 Try it yourself